matansuliman/Intro_To_AI/Readme.md

-# Matan Suliman - MDP Value and Policy Iteration
+# MDP Value and Policy Iteration

-This repository contains an implementation of Markov Decision Process (MDP) including the Value Iteration and Policy Iteration algorithms.
-The code allows for the definition of states, actions, and a transition model within a grid, and performs Value Iteration or Policy Iteration to compute the optimal policies for an agent.
+Implementation of Markov Decision Process (MDP) including the Value Iteration and Policy Iteration algorithms.
+The code allows for the definition of states, actions, and a transition model within a grid, and performs Value Iteration or Policy Iteration to compute the optimal policies.

 ## Table of Contents